Krulknul/try-scrypto/README.md

 # try-scrypto

-This repository provides a VS Code dev containers configuration with a complimentary Docker image that allows you to quickly try out Scrypto on your machine, without going through its installation steps.
+This repository provides a VS Code dev containers configuration with a complimentary Docker image that allows you to quickly try out Scrypto on your machine, without going through all its installation steps.

+For an introduction about working inside of dev containers in VS Code, see the [documentation](https://code.visualstudio.com/docs/devcontainers/containers).

-It includes the basic "hello" example that is generated when a new package is created with `srypto new-package`
+This repository includes the basic "hello" example that is generated when a new package is created with `srypto new-package`.
+Once you open the project inside the container, you will have the entire Scrypto toolchain available in that isolated environment.

 # How to use